Engee documentation

 Determines whether the change will be unidirectional or bidirectional.

-The following diagram shows the possible frequency variation patterns that can be obtained using the Frequency sweep and Sweep mode parameters.
+The following diagram shows the possible forms of frequency variation that can be obtained using the parameters Frequency sweep and Sweep mode.

 chirp 2